Off-site Library Shelving Facility (ReCAP)

 ReCAP is Columbia University Libraries' off-campus shelving facility.
 ReCAP is short for Research Collections and Preservation Consortium.
 Columbia University operates ReCAP jointly with Princeton University and New York Public Library.

-CUL has accessioned more than 4.3 million objects at ReCAP.
+CUL has accessioned more than 4.6 million books and archives at ReCAP.
 On average 300,000 new accessions are currently sent every year.
 Transferring to ReCAP allows CUL to accommodate new acquisitions, provide larger study spaces and better preserve historical collections.

 Faculty, Students, Staff and Visitors